As a Pitt Online student, you will have access to the same resources as our on-campus students.

 The Technology Help Desk is available 24 hours a day, seven days a week to answer all of your technology-related questions.

 We encourage you to visit Pitt’s Information Technology page for additional information about Pitt’s Services, Software and Security protocols.

-University Writing Center:
+University Writing Center: Back to top

 The University of Pittsburgh Writing Center provides one-on-one tutoring to Pitt students seeking help with their writing.
-If you are a campus-based student, you may set up a face-to-face appointment using the online scheduler.

-University of Pittsburgh Testing Center:
+University of Pittsburgh Testing Center: Back to top

 Some courses at Pitt Online may require students to complete an examination under proctored supervision.
 The University of Pittsburgh Testing Center will contact each student individually approximately three weeks ahead of the exam to assist you with locating a proctoring facility that’s convenient for you.
 Once a proctoring facility is identified, students may schedule a testing session that fits their schedule.